nerdai/llms-from-scratch-rs/README.md

 The code (see associated [github repo](https://github.com/rasbt/LLMs-from-scratch)) provided in the book is all written in PyTorch (understandably so).
-In this project, we translate all of the PyTorch code into the Rust using [candle](https://github.com/huggingface/candle)'s minimalist ML framework.
+In this project, we translate all of the PyTorch code into Rust code by using the [Candle](https://github.com/huggingface/candle) crate, which is a minimalist ML Framework.

 ## Usage